Textualize/textual/docs/how-to/package-with-hatch.md

 This follows a well established convention when packaging Python code, and will create the following files:

 - `LICENSE.txt` contains the license you want to distribute your code under.
-- `README.md` is a markdown file containing information about your project, which will be displayed in PyPi and Github (if you use it).
+- `README.md` is a markdown file containing information about your project, which will be displayed in PyPI and Github (if you use it).
 You can edit this with information about your app and how to use it.
 - `pyproject.toml` is a [TOML](https://en.wikipedia.org/wiki/TOML) file which contains *metadata* (additional information) about your project and how to package it.
 This is a Python standard.
 This file may be edited manually or by a build tool (such as Hatch).
 - `src/textual_calculator/__about__.py` contains the version number of your app.
 You should update this when you release new versions.
 - `src/textual_calculator/__init__.py`  and `tests/__init__py` indicate the directory they are within contains Python code (these files are often empty).